Basilica of the Most Holy Trinity (Fátima)

-The Basilica of the Holy Trinity (Basílica da Santíssima Trindade) is a Catholic church and minor basilica in the Sanctuary of Fátima (Marian Shrine of Our Lady of Fátima) in Cova da Iria, in the civil parish of Fátima, in the municipality of Ourém in Portugal.
+The Basilica of the Most Holy Trinity (Basílica da Santíssima Trindade) is a Catholic church and minor basilica in the Sanctuary of Fátima (Marian Shrine of Our Lady of Fátima) in Cova da Iria, in the civil parish of Fátima, in the municipality of Ourém in Portugal.

 In 2009 it received the Outstanding Structure Award by the International Association for Bridge and Structural Engineering.
 IABSE awards the most remarkable, innovative, creative or otherwise stimulating structure completed within the last few years.

 History

 A perspective of the church within the perimeter of the Sanctuary of Fátima.

 A close-up of the church statue/obelisk of the Sacred Heart of Jesus.